semtle/Mal/README.md

-Mal.js
+Mal
 ======

-Mal.js is a light-weight JavaScript Korean TTS.
+Mal is a light-weight Java Korean TTS.